SvrAdityaReddy/SvrAdityaReddy.github.io_old/_posts/2018-5-18-Operating-System-Processes-in-General.md

 __PROCESS CREATION__:

 In “Linux”, process can be created by “fork ()” system call.
-* Fork () returns pid of child process to parent process.
+* fork () returns pid of child process to parent process.
-* Fork () returns value of “O” to new process created.
+* fork () returns value of “O” to new process created.

 __When a parent forks a child process__